jugla/worldtidesinfocustom/README.md

 - plot_color : the comma-separated RGB values for the tide graph foreground color
 - plot_background : the comma-separated RGB values for the tide graph background color
 - scan_interval : the scan rate to refresh entity (should not be used)
-- worldtides_request_interval : the scan rate to fetch data on server (should not be used)

 One entity is declared with attibutes.
 To see them as sensor, please follow the example